Tips for becoming a new Dad

 - Prioritize sleep and self-care where possible.
 Even small moments of rest help.

-- Engage in physical activity to release built-up tension.
+- Engage in physical activity to release built-up tension and manage anxiety

 Ways to Combat Dad Guilt: